Characters: Dragon Age II Ė Hawke Estate

 - Mauve Shirt: Only if Hawke is a mage or if she dies during the Deep Roads expedition.

-- Meaningful Name: Sunshine - and it remains quite fitting when she joins the Circle.
+- Meaningful Nickname: Sunshine - and it remains quite fitting if she joins the Circle.

-- Nice Girl: It says something that for all the varying views and tempers of the companions Bethany gets along with all of them.
-Though she gets significantly more bitter if she ends up a Grey Warden.
+- Nice Girl: It says something that, for all the varying views and tempers of the companions, Bethany gets along with all of them.
+However, she grows significantly more bitter if she ends up a Grey Warden.

 - Playing with Fire: Bethany definitely qualifies, starting with fire spells, a staff that shoots fire, and using fire spells in cutscenes when she attacks.